Ages 35-40, First Years Overseas

 The two years 1995-1996 had been great years, but 1997 was bringing in dramatic changes.
 It is also notable that in 1994 when I had seen the incredibly large numbers of highrise buildings under construction in Bangkok and questioned whether this was sustainable, I had actually been right at the time, and later wrong to go along with the groupthink of so many high level experts in the business community who were so overconfident that the "Asia tigers" were able to continue this kind of strong growth for the foreseeable future.

-Some companies tried to keep going with a skeleton crew, and kept me on for minimal pay.
-In general, these companies sent all their expat staff back out of the country except the top director ... and me as parttime staff as needed.
-After all, they had recognized (with my coaching) that I.T. is the core of their business, not just secretaries on advanced typing and editing machines, but that information technology was the core of businesses like theirs.
-Most companies didn't get this, but some did, and for some I was the only expat they kept on, as a consultant rather (not fulltime), as they appreciated the value of my expertise as well as my ability to explain things to them in plain English.
+With work having dropped dramatically, some companies tried to keep going with a minimum of employees, after terminating the employment of nearly all expensive expats and many Thais.
+Two companies kept me on for relatively low pay but it was stable income.
+In general, these companies sent all their expat staff back out of the country except the top directors ... and me as part time staff as needed.
+After all, they had recognized (with my coaching) that I.T. is the core of their business, and I was a valuable expert whereby a Thai may not have the same value to their business, so I was indispensable.
+Most companies didn't get this, but some did, and for two of those, I was the only expat they kept on (besides Directors), as a consultant (not fulltime) at a cost they could afford, as they appreciated the value of my expertise as well as my ability to explain things to them in plain English.
+Other companies just hired a Thai guy fulltime for cheap.

-This was a lifelong ambition, and I'd really made no time to complete it until now.
+The book was a lifelong ambition, and I'd really had made no time to complete it until 1998.

 My thinking was this:

 In retrospect, I had great hope in the internet.
-Just like many investors, I invested a lot in this internet hope, only for it to come crashing down in 1999 like the rest of the internet stocks.
+Just like many investors, I invested a lot in this internet hope, only for it to come crashing down in 1999 like the rest of the internet stocks, "the dot com boom and bust".

-Thanks to a fortuitous consulting job in 1998 at the right time, for a company opening an offshore engineering design office in Thailand, I made a small batch of money.
-Then, the office set up, my work was over and I was idle again.
-However, there was enough money to buy an airplane ticket to the USA if I could keep my costs down there.
+Thanks to a fortuitous consulting job in 1998 at the right time, for a foreign company opening an offshore engineering design office in Thailand (to use Thai designers for projects in developed countries), a major project, I made a good batch of money setting up their office and helping get things going.
+Then, after the office was set up, my work was over for the most part, and I was idle again.
+However, that gave me enough money to buy one airplane ticket to the USA and still be okay financially.

-I was able to buy one airplane ticket to fly back by myself to the USA for a space resources conference in New Mexico, to touch base with people I'd lost touch with over the years, and also explore the job market there.
-(This was a professional conference of engineers and scientists, not an advocacy or enthusiast symposium.
-Government was the normal source of funding of most of them, directly or indirectly.)
+I flew by myself to the USA for a major space resources conference in New Mexico, to touch base with people I'd lost touch with over the past few years after I had departed the USA, and also explore the job market there.
+This was a professional conference of engineers and scientists, and some government people, not an advocacy or enthusiast symposium.
+Government was the normal source of funding of most of them, directly or indirectly.
 I had written a paper which had been accepted for presentation, and it was about how we could network the community in-between conferences and share resources by internet.

 I arrived on the second day of the conference.
 Having crossed 11 time zones, the jet lag was about as bad as it could get, and I was pretty exhausted from the flight.
 I arrived to find out that people were looking for me because I had been appointed a moderator for a session the previous day.
 Something was lost in the emails.
 However, I had a presentation to deliver almost right away.